LouisvilleMetro/WazeCCPProcessor/README.md

 ### Using the optional SNS notifications

 The system makes use of several SNS topics that can optionally be subscribed to in order to receive notifications or trigger other events.
 Currently there are 4 topics available:
-  - File received: notification that fires every time a file is added to the incoming S3 bucket
+  - *File received:* notification that fires every time a file is added to the incoming S3 bucket
-  - File processed: notification that fires when we've finished processing a file; this is optional sending notifications to this topic can be disabled in terraform
+  - *File processed:* notification that fires when we've finished processing a file; this is optional sending notifications to this topic can be disabled in terraform
-  - Records in dead-letter queue: sends notifications when records are in the dead-letter queue; this is optional sending notifications to this topic can be disabled in terraform
+  - *Records in dead-letter queue:* sends notifications when records are in the dead-letter queue; this is optional sending notifications to this topic can be disabled in terraform
-  - Records in work queue: notification that fires if there are records in the work queue that need to be processed; because of the nature of the queue, there may not _actually_ be anything left in the queue when the notification is sent
+  - *Records in work queue:* notification that fires if there are records in the work queue that need to be processed; because of the nature of the queue, there may not _actually_ be anything left in the queue when the notification is sent

 Example usages of these topics:
   - Subscribe with email to the "Records in dead-letter queue" topic to get an email when things go to that queue (usually indicates errors)
   - Subscribe a web hook to the "File processed" notification to kick off an external process that needs to read the new data from the database

-The ARNs for each of the topics can be found in the outputs after running terraform.
+The ARNs for each of the topics can be found in the outputs after running terraform, and you can view them in the AWS Console.

 ### Clean Up